 - The ability to track appointment analytics within our organization.

 - Integration with our CRM and give customer-facing staff insight into customer history with our organization.

 - Sending custom branded follow-up emails after appointment completion.

 - Integration into our online platforms, giving customers 24/7, self-serve appointment scheduling.”

 Yes, these are the benefits that come with integrated appointment scheduling, but they are not what you need to highlight to secure buy-in from stakeholders.
 Rather, we recommend cutting to the chase and instead, highlight how the solution will help you solving problems that you’re currently experiencing.
 Pitching the implementation as a solution to the organization’s operational issues looks like this –

-“Integrated appointment scheduling is the right solution for our organization, as it has many features that will address the inefficiencies we are experiencing in our booking process.
+“Integrated appointment scheduling is the right solution for our organization, as it has many features that will address the inefficiencies we are experiencing in our scheduling process.
 It will allow us to enhance the customer experience and improve operational processes, such as: